fcarriedo/mintest/README.md

 ## Notes

-*Yes*: 'Mintest' stands for 'the newest', 'in the most pristine condition'... or whatever.
+1) *Yes*: 'Mintest' stands for 'the newest', 'in the most pristine condition'... or whatever.
+2) I *hate* Microsoft's general convention (Pascal's?) of first letter uppercasing, specially on method names.